vicendominguez/wowza-zabbix-template/README.md

 In the CentOS 6.4 RPM installation is:

 ```
  /usr/lib/zabbix/externalscripts
 ```

 Copy the python script there.
 A chmod/chown to get execution permission is necessary.

-In your Zabbix frontend: Configuration-Templates section, Import bottom in the right.
+Now, in your Zabbix frontend: Configuration-Templates section, Import bottom in the right.
-Choose the xml file and import.
+Choose the XML file and import.

 Apply this new template to your Wowza servers.

 You don't need to modify the template if you are using the standard port to access to the Wowza URL (port 8086).

-To enable the user/pass you need to create two user macros wherever you prefer.
-I am using the Macro Tag in the Host config.
+To enable the user/pass you will need to create two user macros wherever you prefer.
+I am using the Macros tag in the host config screen.

 Two user macros must be created:

 * {$WOWUSER}